cfrBernard/GitHub-Follower-Management/README.txt

 ### Configuration:
 1. Open the Python script in a text editor.
-2. Replace GITHUB_TOKEN with your personal GitHub access token:
+2. Replace GITHUB_TOKEN with your personal GitHub access token.
+3. Run the script: python your_script.py
-3. Set the GitHub username for which you want to manage subscriptions:
+4. Set the GitHub username for which you want to manage subscriptions in the GUI.
-4. Use the following variables to enable or disable features:
+5. Use the GUI to enable or disable features.

-   follow_back = True    # Follow users who follow you
-   unfollow_non_followers = True   # Unfollow users who do not follow you

-To execute both actions, set both to True.

-5. Run the script: python your_script.py

 ### Warning: